CassieMarie0728/my-awesomeness/README.md

 - [miziomon/awesome-wordpress](https://github.com/miziomon/awesome-wordpress) - A curated list of amazingly awesome WordPress resources, themes, plugins and shiny things.
 Inspired by awesome-php.
 - [nicepkg/ai-workflow](https://github.com/nicepkg/ai-workflow) -   🚀 170+ pre-built skills for Claude Code, Cursor, Codex & 14+ AI tools.
 Stop re-teaching your AI the same things.
 One command → instant domain expertise.
 Marketing, SEO,   Trading, Video, PM workflows included.
 - [noob-hackers/grabcam](https://github.com/noob-hackers/grabcam) - A tool to hack camera from termux for video tutorial visit youtube.com/noobhackers
-- [nvbangg/awesome-for-morphe](https://github.com/nvbangg/awesome-for-morphe) - Explore all Morphe resources, patches and community projects.
-Get daily notifications when there are new updates.
 - [octobook/gitbook-to-octobook-sample](https://github.com/octobook/gitbook-to-octobook-sample) - Gitbook to Octobook - How to publish your manuscripts (in text w/ formatting conventions in markdown) with book.yml and octobook book themes for jekyll (works w/ GitHub Pages and remote themes too)
 - [pembriahmad/EAS-Phish](https://github.com/pembriahmad/EAS-Phish) - Phishing's easy tools for the need to hack a social media account
 - [pvanfas/socialphish](https://github.com/pvanfas/socialphish) - The most complete Phishing Tool, with 32 templates +1 customizable.
 Legal disclaimer by creators: Usage of SocialPhish for attacking targets without prior mutual consent is illegal.
 It's the end user's responsibility to obey all applicable local, state and federal laws.